 Check the jar of homemade red cabbage sauerkraut daily

 Leave the jar with the red cabbage on the kitchen counter, and every morning and evening, open it and press down the vegetables with a clean spoon.
 I like to taste it every day and see how it changes.
 Please don’t double-dip :)).

 Depending on the room temperature, it can take from 4-5 days to two weeks to get where you want it to be, but it also depends on your taste.
 My kitchen was pretty warm, and on the fifth day, I closed the jar and transferred it to the fridge (or a cold pantry).
 I like it when it’s not too sour.

 Recap of what you need to make red cabbage sauerkraut

 So, let’s recap.
 This is what you need:

 - 1 quart / 36oz / 1L jar with lid

-- 2 pounds vegetables: 1 small to medium red cabbage and 2 big carrots
+- 2 pounds of vegetables: 1 small to medium red cabbage and 2 big carrots

 - 2 teaspoons sea salt / Himalayan pink salt (NOT iodized)

-Have a little bit of homemade sauerkraut with your eggs, next to meat or chicken, or mix it with cooked and raw vegetables.
-It will work well with the Lectin-Light Pork Paprikash and in general, with any stew like dish.
+Have a little bit of homemade red sauerkraut with your eggs, as a side dish to meat or chicken, or mix it with cooked and raw vegetables.
+It will work well with the Lectin-Light Pork Paprikash and in general, with any stew-like dish.